Andy Waddle: Coaching career

 Waddle began his coaching career in 2003, being the defensive backs coach for the Mansfield Mountaineers.
 He then served as the defensive secondary coach for the Maryville Scots in 2004.
 In 2005, he returned to Wittenberg as defensive backs coach.
 He was promoted to defensive coordinator in 2006 and served in the position through 2012, helping the team lead the NCAC in total defense from 2008 to 2010 while being the best in the NCAA Division III in total defense and scoring defense in 2009.
 Waddle helped the Tigers win two NCAC championships while sharing two additional NCAC titles in his eight-year stint there.

 In December 2012, Waddle was announced as the new head coach for the Marietta Pioneers.
 Marietta had lost all 10 of its games the prior season and had not previously won more than three games in a season since 2006.
 Waddle ended up coaching the team for 12 seasons and led a major turnaround.
 They won one game in 2013, two in 2014 and 2015, three in 2016, and then went 6–4 in 2017 which was the program's first winning season since 2006.
 For the 2017 season, Waddle was named the Ohio Athletic Conference (OAC) Coach of the Year.
 In 2018, Marietta started off with a record of 6–0, for the first time since 1920, eventually finishing with a record of 7–3, the school's best since 1996.
 He led the team to an 8–2 record in 2023, just the third time Marietta had ever won that many games in a season, and won the OAC Coach of the Year award for a second time.
 The Pioneers had a 13-game win streak from 2023 to 2024, which included an 8–0 start and a national ranking in 2024 for the first time ever.
 They reached the postseason in 2024 for the first time since 1973.
 Waddle finished his tenure at Marietta with an overall record of 55–61, which included seven winning records in his last eight seasons.

 In December 2024, Waddle was announced as the new head coach for the Valparaiso Beacons.
+He went 2–10 in the 2025 season.